 This venue was originally known as the Plymouth Theater.
-The biggest hits with LGBT associations at the Plymouth were The Odd Couple (1965-66) and Plaza Suite (1968-70), with scenic design by Oliver Smith, the former winning the Best Scenic Design Tony Award; Equus (1974-76) by Peter Shaffer (Best Play Tony Award), with actors Roberta Maxwell and Anthony Perkins (in a replacement role); Godspell (1976-77, opened at the Broadhurst Theater) by John-Michael Tebelak; and Ain’t Misbehavin’ (1979-81, opened at the Longacre Theater), with scenic design by John Lee Beatty, and with Nell Carter (Best Featured Actress in a Musical Tony Award) and André De Shields.
-Other big hits here included Once in a Lifetime (1931, opened at the Music Box Theater) with Spring Byington; Dial “M” for Murder (1952-54) with Maurice Evans; The Marriage-Go-Round (1958-60) with Claudette Colbert; Burn This (1987-88) by Lanford Wilson, directed by Marshall W. Mason, and with scenic design by John Lee Beatty; and The Heidi Chronicles (1989-90) with Cynthia Nixon.
+The biggest hits with LGBT associations at the Plymouth were The Odd Couple (1965-66) and Plaza Suite (1968-70), with scenic design by Oliver Smith, the former winning the Best Scenic Design Tony Award; Equus (1974-76) by Peter Shaffer (Best Play Tony Award), with actors Roberta Maxwell and Anthony Perkins (in a replacement role); Godspell (1976-77, opened at the Broadhurst Theater) by John-Michael Tebelak; and Ain’t Misbehavin’ (1979-81, opened at the Longacre Theater), with scenic design by John Lee Beatty, lighting design by Pat Collins, and with Nell Carter (Best Featured Actress in a Musical Tony Award) and André De Shields.
+Other big hits here included Once in a Lifetime (1931, opened at the Music Box Theater) with Spring Byington; Dial “M” for Murder (1952-54) with Maurice Evans; The Marriage-Go-Round (1958-60) with Claudette Colbert; Burn This (1987-88) by Lanford Wilson, directed by Marshall W. Mason, and with scenic design by John Lee Beatty; and The Heidi Chronicles (1989-90) with lighting design by Pat Collins, and with actor Cynthia Nixon.

 LGBT performers at the Plymouth included Alla Nazimova, the most famous interpreter of Norwegian playwright Henrik Ibsen of her day, in productions of The Wild Duck (1918), Hedda Gabler (revival, 1918) and A Doll’s House (revival, 1918); Laurette Taylor in In a Garden (1925-26); Barbara Stanwyck in the role that established her as a star in Burlesque (1927-28); Tallulah Bankhead in Dark Victory (1934); Katharine Cornell in Lovers and Friends (1943-44); Spencer Tracy in The Rugged Path (1945-46); Mary Martin in Lute Song (1946); Musa Williams in Happy Birthday (1948); Agnes Moorehead and Charles Laughton in Don Juan in Hell (1952); Graham Chapman in Cambridge Circus (1964); Roger Rees (Best Actor in a Play Tony Award) in The Life and Adventures of Nicholas Nickleby (1981-82); and James Coco in You Can’t Take It With You (revival, 1983).